strategineer/personal-website/content/books/2023-08-05/index.md

 ---
-title: "Death on the Nile"
-authors: "Agatha Christie"
+authors: Agatha Christie
+books/tags:
+- fiction
+- detective fiction
 date: 2023-08-05
+params:
+  isbn13: '9780062073556'
 star_rating: 4
-books/tags:
-  - "fiction"
-  - "detective fiction"
+title: Death on the Nile
 ---

 Agatha Christie is described as the "Queen of Mystery" and the "Queen of Crime".